 How to use on 5-min charts:

-When to avoid: In the first 15 minutes of market open (extreme volatility and price discovery) and in the final 30 minutes of the session (position squaring creates noise).
-Mid-session 10am–2pm typically produces the cleanest SuperTrend signals on 5-minute charts.
+When to avoid: In the first 15 minutes after any major market open or news release (extreme volatility and price discovery).
+Mid-session typically produces the cleanest SuperTrend signals on 5-minute charts.

 Swing Trading (Daily Chart)